-President Obama was wise to invite his Indian counterpart Manmohan Singh for the White House’s first state dinner on November 24 — a clear sign that the current administration also intends for India to be part of its “multilateral” strategy.
+Barack Obama was wise to invite his Indian counterpart, Manmohan Singh, to the White House’s first state dinner in November; a clear sign that the administration intends for India to be part of its “multilateral” strategy.

 As nuclear powers, we can be full partners in preventing the spread of the world’s most deadly weapons, securing loose nuclear materials from terrorists, and pursuing our shared vision of a world without nuclear weapons.

-After fighting three wars the two countries are still engaged in something of a nuclear cold war.
-Pervez Hoodbhoy notes however on the New Atlanticist, that most of India “would like to forget that Pakistan exists.”
-Fast on its way to become a true superpower, India “has no need to engage a struggling Pakistan with its endless litany of problems,” according to Hoodbhoy.
+After fighting three wars, the two are still engaged in something of a nuclear cold war.
+Pervez Hoodbhoy writes for the New Atlanticist that most of India “would like to forget that Pakistan exists.”
+Fast on its way to becoming a superpower, India “has no need to engage a struggling Pakistan with its endless litany of problems,” according to Hoodbhoy.

 That’s not how Pakistan sees it.
 Islamabad is by no means comfortable with India’s newfound American support.
 The Obama Administration will have to carefully balance its commitment to Pakistan against its relationship with India.
 It needs the first to bring the war in Afghanistan to a successful end, but once that’s done India is really the only country in South Asia that matters.